nullmaxwell/prettyposter/README.md

 prettyposter
 ==============================

-A simple object oriented wrapper for the [prettymaps](https://github.com/marceloprates/prettymaps) package to help you generate pretty looking posters for you to print yourself in minutes!
+A simplified object-oriented wrapper for the [prettymaps](https://github.com/marceloprates/prettymaps) package to help you generate pretty-looking posters for you to print yourself in minutes!

 ## License Info
 **Under no circumstance is this package to be used for commercial purposes.**